puppetlabs/puppet-docs/source/guides/module_guides/bgtm.md

     }
 ~~~

 If you have a parameter that toggles an entire function on and off, the naming convention can be amended to `thing_manage`.
-This applies, in particular, to Boolean toogles such as managing the installation altogether.
+This applies, in particular, to Boolean toggles such as managing the installation altogether.
 The `thing_manage` convention allows you to wrap all of the resources in an `if $package_manage {}` test.

 Consistent naming across modules helps with the readability and usability of your code.
 While Puppet Labs doesn't have a set of standards for parameters to conform to, there's a community project working to establish one.
 If you care about name standardization, offer issues and pull requests [here](https://github.com/stdmod/puppet-modules/blob/master/Parameters_List.md).